mazeeqe/k4-project-template/README.md

 # k4-project-template

-This repository can be a starting point and template for projects using the Key4HEP software stack.
+This repository can be a starting point and template for projects using the Key4hep software stack, in particular those writing Gaudi algorithms.

 ## Dependencies